abhinavachanta/AlternateBitProtocolSimulator/README.md

 			> Example: mv abp_output.txt abp_output_0.txt

 	7. The active, passive and overall time for sender component in simulator is recorded while simulator build.
 This work is done towards part E of the project.
+It considers the 'converted_output.txt' file from part D as its input to determine the phase timings.
+This 'converted_output.txt' file in part D was generated using ./data/input_abp_1.txt.
-		This output is stored in 'phase_output.txt' under /data folder.
+		This output of this feature (Part E) is stored in 'phase_output.txt' under /data folder.

 **NOTE** - To run both the simulator and tests together, the following commands can be used from the project root.
 The output files will be according to the paths described above.